-Religion is the Most Powerful Social Technology for Provoking a Strenuous Mood
+Religion is the Most Powerful Social Technology

-29 March 2014 (updated 3 June 2015)
+29 March 2014 (updated 28 August 2020)

 Religion is a social technology – the most powerful social technology.
-Like all powerful technologies, it can be used for good and evil, and it clearly has been used for both historically.
+Like all powerful technologies, it can be used for good and evil.
+And it clearly has been used for both historically.

 There’s no reason why we must be dogmatic or superstitious to be religious.
 There’s no reason why we must maintain anti-scientific or irrational positions to be religious.
-Are some or even many religious persons dogmatic, superstitious, anti-scientific and irrational?
-Yep.
+Are some or even many religious persons dogmatic, superstitious, anti-scientific, and irrational?
+Yes.
 Too bad.
 We should help them change, not by ridiculing or shaming them, but with compassion.
 They might also have some things to teach us or otherwise help us with, after all.

 Among the secular, the view I’m sharing here is not popular – or is even ridiculous.
 I recognize that, but I also suggest that’s changing.
 It appears to me that the experts are moving on from the secularization hypothesis to the post-secularization hypothesis, and popularity is lagging as usual.